AmrNRD/AmrNRD/README.md

 - 📫 How to reach me **amrmohamed257@gmail.com**

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact :- Food , Gaming and Music🎵 are the reasons to live.

 <br>